 - Submission of a presentation does not guarantee participation in the program.

-- Do not submit proposals unless each speaker is available to present at any time during the program dates of September 16-17, 2013.
-Accepted proposals will not be assigned a specific speaking time until 2 months prior to the meeting.
+- Do not submit proposals unless each speaker is available to present at any time during the program dates of September 22-23, 2014.

-- Do not list presenters without definite commitment that they will participate in the program.
-Each presenter must agree to all the terms and conditions for participation.
+- Include all presenters that will take part in the presentation.
+Do not list co-presenters without definite commitment that the co-presenter will be on the program.
+Each presenter included in the proposal must agree to all the terms and conditions for participation.

-- Each proposal must have at least one speaker from a college or university.
+- The program committee prefers that proposals from vendors include at least one speaker from a college or university.

 - NACUBO reserves the right to revise presentation titles or edit the session description of selected presentations for NACUBO promotional and program publications.

-The deadline for submission is April 30, 2013.
+To be considered for the 2014 program, please complete the online submission form by April 4, 2014.
 The person listed as the primary contact for the proposal will be informed of the final decision.
-To be considered for the 2013 program, please complete the online submission form.
 Please note that only a limited number of proposals will be accepted for inclusion.

 Manager, Program Development